 If you’re looking to sell your home on the real estate market, getting the right pictures is imperative.
 For the vast majority of buyers, the first impressions of your home are the pictures on an MLS listing or advertisement.
-With this mind, we highly recommend working with an agent skilled in photography or making sure your agent hire somebody that is.
-In hopes of hammering this point home, we’ve included some particularly bad photos that have been used to market homes on the local MLS.
-Alongside these are professional, high-quality photos taken by Florida Coast agents.
+With this mind, we highly recommend working with an agent skilled in photography or better yet, make sure your agent intends to hire a professional photographer.
+In hopes of hammering this point home, we’ve included some particularly bad photos that have been used to market high-dollar homes on the local MLS.
+Alongside these are the type of professional, high-quality photos provided by Florida Coast Realty Partners.

 Having the right equipment helps too!